 When’s it all due?
 The deadline for the Common App varies based on the colleges to which you apply.
 In the My Colleges section, you can track the deadlines for each college application and make sure you have everything ready to submit before the deadline.

 So, armed with the Common App, how many colleges should you apply to?
 It’s best to apply to between seven and fourteen colleges to create some competition for your skills.
 If you only apply to one or two, you miss out on the chance to negotiate for more merit aid or to find the college that’s the perfect fit for you.

 That’s where the Common App can be a huge help.
-It can save you time and make it easier to apply to multiple colleges, which is the smart choice to find your best fit school and to negotiate scholarships!
+It can save you time and make it easier to apply to multiple colleges, which is the smart choice to find your best-fit school and negotiate scholarships!